AcademySoftwareFoundation/OpenRV/docs/build_system/config_windows.md

 ````

-From an MSYS2-MinGW64 shell, install the following packages which are required to build Open RV:
+From a MSYS2-MinGW64 shell, install the following packages which are required to build Open RV:

 ```shell
 pacman -Sy --needed \